Brent Seabrook: Stanley Cup championships, the “Mr. Overtime” era (2009–2016)

 On February 27, 2011, the Blackhawks signed Seabrook to a five-year, $29 million contract extension.

-On May 29, 2013, Seabrook scored the Game 7 overtime winner against the Detroit Red Wings in the Western Conference Semi-finals, advancing Chicago to the Western Conference Final.
-During the Finals, on June 19, Seabrook scored the overtime winner against the Boston Bruins in Game 4 of the series.
-Seabrook won his second Stanley Cup as the Blackhawks beat the Bruins in six games.
+On May 29, 2013, Seabrook scored the Game 7 overtime winner against Jimmy Howard of the Detroit Red Wings in the Western Conference Semi-finals, erasing a 3–1 series deficit and advancing Chicago to the Western Conference Final.
+In the third round, Seabrook and the Blackhawks would defeat the defending Stanley Cup champion and fifth seeded Los Angeles Kings in five games to advance to the 2013 Stanley Cup Finals.
+During the Finals, on June 19, Seabrook scored the overtime winner against the Boston Bruins on Bruins’ goaltender Tuukka Rask in Game 4 of the series.
+This goal resulted in Seabrook being referred to as “Mr. Overtime” by his peers.
+Seabrook and the Blackhawks would eventually beat the fourth seeded Bruins in six games giving Seabrook his second Stanley Cup.

-During the first round of the 2014 playoffs, Seabrook delivered a high-hit to David Backes of the St. Louis Blues.
+During the first round of the 2014 playoffs, Seabrook delivered a high-hit to St. Louis Blues forward David Backes.
 Backes was forced to leave the game and Seabrook was assessed a match penalty.
 The Department of Player Safety reviewed the hit and suspended Seabrook for three games.